-Celebrating 15 Years of Service
+Celebrating Two Decades of Service

 In December of 1997, Working With Autism (WWA) began as a small and unassuming agency.
 Initially WWA originated as simply an idea of supporting the growing number of families challenged by autism.
 Although uncertain of the company’s impending growth, the intention was clear; to provide ample, high quality and reliable support for families affected by autism.

-15 years later, WWA has evolved into a reputable clinic, providing a variety of services to many Southern California families, with funding sources including regional centers, school districts, and multiple insurance carriers.
+Two decades later, WWA has evolved into a reputable clinic, providing a variety of services to many Southern California families, with funding sources including regional centers, school districts, and multiple insurance carriers.
 WWA has transitioned from traditional discrete trial training methodology to a developmentally based and empirically driven, client centered approach, utilizing applied behavioral analysis and constantly striving to remain up to date with effective research based interventions.
 Our programs have become increasingly diverse, in order to meet the varied levels of the autism spectrum disorder.